loader image

 PASSENGER SERVICES

-Mactan (Cebu) International Airport is committed to providing high quality of service to Airport passengers.
+Mactan (Cebu) International Airport is committed to providing high quality, accessible, inclusive and sustainable service to Airport passengers.
 Passengers are provided the material comfort and conveniences they need.
 There are Snack Bars, Pasalubong Shops, Gift Shops, Restaurants, Beauty Shops, Money Changers, Chapel, ATM Machines, Telephone Booths, Luggage Depository.
 The Domestic Terminal Building is equipped with modern world-class facilities that best serve the needs of the traveling public such as the Flight Information Display System which displays the arrival and departure of all flights, a Public Address System, an Intercommunication System which provides easy communication link to all airlines, concessionaires, agencies and/or other offices involved in the operations of the airport, Fire Detection and Alarm System, an Electric Clock System and a Telephone System.
 Also, it has six (6) passenger-boarding bridges, a lift, an escalator and a modern baggage handling system, the Most Important Person (MIP) Lounge and Trauma Van.

 FINANCE